vexedmoth/dotfiles/README.md

 ## Load openRGB keys after suspend
-RGB keys will automatically init at the background at system boot (already set in `xinitrc` file).
-But after suspend the color switch to default (red).
-We want to avoid this and load the same color always.
 1. Install [openrgb-bin](https://aur.archlinux.org/packages/openrgb-bin) package
 2. Create a file named `openRGB@.service` into `/etc/systemd/system/` and add this lines:
 ```